 - Voluntary withdrawal (which must be made in writing).

-Should certification be withdrawn or canceled then the original certificate(s) must be returned to TACG CB.
-After the date of cancellation, no websites can display the logo nor stationery be issued displaying the logo.
+- Should certification be withdrawn or cancelled then the original certificate(s) must be returned to TACG CB.
+After the date of cancellation, no web sites can display the logo nor stationery be issued displaying the logo.
 In cases of scope reduction or increase the certificate(s) shall be returned to TACG CB for re-issue.

 The certification marks shall not be used on laboratory test reports, calibration certificates, and/or inspection reports.